ku-sldg/CTL/README.md

 # Directories
 ## Ctl

 This is a shallow embedding of Computation tree logic (CTL) in Coq.
+It is defined in `Ctl/Definition.v`, but `Ctl/Basic.v` presents the definitions as more legible theorems.

+The CTL library depends on the general-purpose library "Glib".

 ## Glib